alcl2000/PP1-Amy-Lewis/README.md

 ![acessibility tester showing a warning over text saying 'order' the text is a light pink, with a brown background](assets/content/readme/acess-testing.jpg)
 ## Bug fixes
 The footer on pages with less content (ie the Thank You page) does not always stick to the bottom of the screen, often creating quite a large gap between content and the footer.
 This was resolved by adding the properties 'fixed bottom' to the footer, and in the appropriate media queries

+While not a bug, intially the hero image for the order page was too large a file size and was causing lags when opening the page on mobile, this was solved by compressing the image to decrease loading times and to make the site more responsive.
 ## Deployment
 Deployment of this project is done through GitHub pages, a cloud-based web hosting service, which will allow for changes to be made to the website post-deployment, in order to update menus and other details.
 The code is hosted through Github, allowing people to clone the project if desired.